Why Do Currencies Move In Vicious And Benign Circles?

 All currencies are now fiat.
 Meaning, they have no intrinsic value.
 They are not backed by anything tangible.

 Money is a system based on trust.
 This trust is complex and I'm not sure many people consciously think about it.
-It's predicated not only on our opinions and expectations surrounding the currency issuers' stewardship of its value, but the opinions and expectations of others as well.
+It's predicated not only on our opinions and expectations surrounding the currency issuers' stewardship of its value but the opinions and expectations of others as well.

-A fiat currency is ultimately worthless if it's not fungible and others won't accept it as: a unit of account, store of value, or medium of exchange.
+A fiat currency is ultimately worthless if it's not fungible and others won't accept it as a unit of account, store of value, or medium of exchange.

 Since all currencies are fiat and not pegged to something fixed (there are pegged currencies but those are pegged to other floating currencies), their values, referred to as exchange rates, fluctuate relative to one another over time.